 What they are good for/with

-classical and jazz, generally providing you with the illusion that the sound is actually surrounding you.
+Classical and Jazz, generally providing you with the illusion that the sound is actually surrounding you.
 One reviewer noted that they are especially creepy when watching scary movies late at night!
 Hehe.

 Reviewers rave about every aspect of these puppies.
 From their uncolored, natural sound, to the unbelievable comfort, to pure aesthetic.
-The sound-stage they provide is nothing short of exceptional, and as an open backed model you will be able to immerse yourself in the music, literally.
-It feels like you are there!
+The Soundstage they provide is nothing short of exceptional, and as an open backed model you will be able to immerse yourself in the music, literally.
+It kind of feels like you are there!
 Just be aware that pairing these with an amp will bring out their full potential.

 My Video Review

 Don’t forget to like, comment, and subscribe to my growing channel!
 Any support is much appreciated ?

-material: metal grilles, carbon fiber, velour ear pads
+Material: metal grilles, carbon fiber, velour ear pads

-color: speckled blue finish, black
+Color: speckled blue finish, black

 What more can be said about these?
 Well I’ll tell you!
 For starters, they may be the best reference headphone that you can buy.
-This is across the board pretty much a consensus among-st audiophiles.
+This is across the board pretty much a consensus in the audiophile community.
 I will never forget the first time I read this review on amazon.

 That’s what these headphones provide.
 They provide the subtlety and details you’ve never heard before in recordings.
 They also reveal quite a bit of flaws in a mix/master, so be weary that these headphones were made for good quality recordings from good sources.
-Also make sure to purchase a decent enough amp to power these correctly.
+Also make sure to purchase a decent enough amp to power them correctly.
 At 300 Ohms, it is pretty much mandatory.
-I will get into amps more a little later!
+We will get into amps more a little later!

-great bass and low end.
+Great bass and low end.
 It’s not overpowering but rather strong, clear, and well defined.

-build quality is solid
+Build quality is solid.

 Gold standard for neutrality and accuracy in studio environments.
 Everything sounds exactly as it is, no coloration whatsoever.

-airy, open, and detailed but at the same time doesn’t sound thin
+Airy, open, and detailed but at the same time doesn’t sound thin.

-velour ear pads make these extremely comfortable
+Velour ear pads make these extremely comfortable.

-the price to performance ratio is virtually unmatched.
+The price to performance ratio is virtually unmatched.
 Buying these may be the best investment you make, with audio equipment or otherwise.

-detachable cable.
+Detachable cable.
 If your cat decides to munch on your chord, you can simply buy a new one!! 😀

-great mid-range, very natural (their bread and butter)
+Great mid-range, very natural (their bread and butter).

-great vocals especially female
+Great vocals especially female.

-a bit “veiled”, meaning the upper registers and treble frequency may be lacking as well.
+A bit “veiled”, meaning the upper registers and treble frequency may be lacking as well.

-They sound good with just about every type of music, and have been called a genre master..
+They sound good with just about every type of music, and have been called a genre master.

 What they aren’t good for:

-they are really honest and will reveal flaws in your everyday recordings.
+They are really honest and will reveal flaws in your everyday recordings.
 This reviewer mentioned that he was tempted to throw away all of his old badly mastered recordings.
 Make sure your source is of good quality!

-these aren’t really good for bass-heads
+These aren’t really good for bass-heads.

-office and portable use, etc. They will bleed sound and aren’t really made for on the go situations or where there’s the potential for disturbing others.
+Office and portable use, etc. They will bleed sound and aren’t really made for on the go situations, or where there’s the potential for disturbing others.

 Don’t forget to like, comment, and subscribe to my growing channel.
 Any support is much appreciated!! ?

 Similarities & Differences

-Both are open back
+Both are open back.

-Both specialize in neutrality and an even sound across the spectrum
+Both specialize in neutrality and an even sound across the spectrum.

-Both have a detachable cable
+Both have a detachable cable.

-Both sport a circumaural fit (around ear)
+Both sport a circumaural fit (around ear).

-Both have velour ear pads and are extremely comfortable
+Both have velour ear pads and are extremely comfortable.

-Both are great for classic, jazz, and acoustic
+Both are great for classic, jazz, and acoustic.

 Aesthetic.
 The HD 598 is maroon and ivory while the HD 600 has a speckled blue finish.